datengefluester/Critical-Role-NLP/blog_text.md

 darker turn.
 The exception to this rule is the ‘Daring Deeds’-arc.
 This seems hardly surprising for viewers of the show given how a new character was introduced and how the story develops during their presence.
-Yet, in the interest of keeping this text light on spoilers, let’s not drive into the story any further.
+In the interest of keeping this text light on spoilers, let’s not drive into the story any further.
 Instead let’s investigate whether the difference in sentiment was driven by differences in the amount of combat.
 As more combat represents higher chances of dying, this may be a driving force behind the differences between the arcs.
 Luckily, the team at [<u>CritStats</u>](https://www.critrolestats.com/) keep track of the time spent in combat.

 ![](output/markdown_figs/sentiment_arc-1.png)

 As we can see below, the earlier arcs had more time dedicated to combat.
-During the search for the Vestiges of Divergence, while the group must figure out where to go first, the time spent in combat is the lowest (20percent).
+During the search for the Vestiges of Divergence the time spent in combat is the lowest (20percent).
 In the last three arcs, around a quarter of the time was dedicated to combat.
 However, this means that combat may not be the driving factor behind sad moments in the story but can be found in role-play as well.
 Thus, it could be that in the beginning of the show players were less comfortable with the rules as they use a different rule set when they started to play onscreen.

 Additionally, before streaming, the group didn’t play on a set schedule.
 Consequently, it seems likely that the players got more used to playing